06/02/2026

 URV Solidària offers resources to the displaced University community

-Iranian students and researchers affected by the conflict in their country have received psychological support in recent days, while Ukrainian students impacted by the war have access to a dedicated aid line to continue their studies
+Iranian students and researchers affected by the conflict in their country have received psychological support in recent days, while Ukrainian students impacted by the war have access to specific grants to help them continue their studies

-Iranian user @Vahidonline's account during the recent days of protests.
+Iranian user @Vahidonline's account during the recent protests.

-According to the latest UNHCR report from June 2025, there are 123.2 million people forcibly displaced worldwide due to persecution, conflict, human rights violations, and public disorder.
-The historical moment the world is experiencing is critical, with overlapping crises: the first major displacement crisis was in Syria, in 2011; it was followed by Afghanistan, Venezuela, Ukraine, Palestine and, in recent weeks, the crisis that has erupted in Iran.
+According to the latest UNHCR report from June 2025, 123.2 million people worldwide have been forcibly displaced due to persecution, conflict, human rights violations and public disorder.
+The world is experiencing overlapping refugee crises, which started with Syria in 2011, followed by Afghanistan, Venezuela, Ukraine, Palestine and, in recent weeks, Iran.

-These emergency situations also affect the URV community, which includes 53 students and teaching/research staff from Iran.
-For this reason, URV Solidària has reached out to all of them to find ways to alleviate the consequences of the Iranian government’s repression.
-Joan Fuster, a technician at the unit, notes that while they may not “legally” be classified as displaced persons or refugees yet, they are facing the same challenges.
+These emergency situations also affect various parts of the URV community, for example, the 53 students and teaching/research staff from Iran.
+URV Solidària has reached out to these members of the community to find ways to alleviate the consequences of the Iranian government’s repression.
+Joan Fuster, who works at URV Solidària, notes that while these people may not yet have been “legally” classified as displaced persons or refugees, they are still facing the same challenges.

-Ahmad Rahdari, a PhD researcher in the Department of Computer Engineering and Mathematics, describes the situation: “For nearly two consecutive weeks, many of us had no news from our families and loved ones in Iran due to the shutdown of the internet and international communications, which placed the country in a state of almost complete digital blackout.
-Given the news and reports we were hearing, this caused extreme distress.
+Ahmad Rahdari, a doctoral researcher in the Department of Computer Engineering and Mathematics, describes the situation: “For nearly two consecutive weeks, many of us had no news from our families and loved ones in Iran due to the shutdown of the internet and international communications, which placed the country in a state of almost complete digital blackout.
+But the news and reports that we have been getting have caused us extreme distress.
 Some members of our community have also lost close relatives and are currently grieving”.

-In response, URV Solidària channeled aid requests to the University’s Psychological Care Service, and is currently working on financial solutions for those whose family support from Iran has been cut off or made impossible by the current situation.
-Rahdari explains that “a number of students are financially supported by their families in Iran, and the current situation has made this support extremely difficult or impossible, creating serious problems for them”.
+In response, URV Solidària has channelled requests for help to the University’s Psychological Care Service, and is currently working on ways of providing financial assistance for those whose family support from Iran has been cut off or made impossible by the current situation.
+Rahdari explains that “a number of Iranian students are financially supported by their families back home in Iran, but the current situation has made it extremely difficult or impossible for them to receive this support, creating serious problems for them”.

 Other members of the Iranian academic community at the URV provide a broader perspective on the current situation in Iran in this article.